krandiash/quinine/README.md

 # Quinine
-Quinine is a no-nonsense library to create and manage configuration files (called _quinfigs_).
+Quinine is a no-nonsense, feature-rich library to create and manage configuration files (called _quinfigs_).

-It's especially well suited to machine learning (designed by an ML PhD student @ Stanford aka me), where (i) the number of hyperparameters can be quite large; (ii) projects are always expanding, so hyperparameters keep growing;
+It's especially well suited to machine learning projects (designed by an ML PhD student @ Stanford aka me) where,
+- the number of hyperparameters can be quite large and are naturally nested
+- projects are always expanding, so hyperparameters grow
-(iii) complicated hyperparameter sweeps are the norm.
+- complicated manual hyperparameter sweeps are the norm

-**I'm lazy like you, so Quinine is designed to be extremely simple to use and is quite feature-rich.**

 ## Features
 Quinine is simple, powerful and extensible: let's go over all of the features with lots of examples.